The microscopic role of deformation in the dynamics of soft colloids: Supplemental Information

-We report the mean squared displacement $\langle r^2(t)\rangle$ (Fig.~\ref{fig:S2}), the self-intermediate scattering function $F_s(q^*,t)$ (Fig.~\ref{fig:S3}) and the radial distribution function $g(r)$ (Fig.~\ref{fig:S4}) of EPRs with Hertzian field of different amplitudes, i.e. $U=100,500$ and $3000$.
-In all cases we observe the same qualitative features described in the main text for $U=1000$: a reentrant melting upon increasing $\zeta$, the occurrence of a superdiffusive regime at intermediate time scales in $\langle r^2(t)\rangle$ and a compressed exponential decay of $F_s(q^*,t)$.
-We further note that at $q=q*$, self and collective intermediate scattering functions give similar results (not shown).
+We report the self-intermediate scattering function $F_s(q^*,t)$ (Fig.~\ref{fig:S3}) of EPRs with Hertzian field of different amplitudes, i.e. $U=100; 500$ and $3,000$.
+In all cases we observe the same qualitative features described in the main text for $U=1,000$: a reentrant melting upon increasing $\zeta$ and a compressed exponential decay of $F_s(q^*,t)$.
+We further note that at $q=q^*$, self and collective intermediate scattering functions give similar results (not shown).

-Figure~\ref{fig:S5} quantifies the dependence of the $\gamma$ exponent which controls the time dependence of $\langle r^2(t)\rangle\sim t^{\gamma}$ at time scales where the superdiffusive regime is observed.
-We extract $\gamma$ from a power-law fit of $\langle r^2(t)\rangle$ at intermediate times for different $\zeta$ and $U$ values, finding a similar behavior observed in the evolution of the shape parameter $\beta$ as discussed in the main text.
+Figure~\ref{fig:S5} quantifies the dependence of the $\gamma$ exponent which controls the time dependence of $\langle r^2(t)\rangle\sim t^{\gamma}$ at time scales where the superdiffusive regime is observed for EPRs at different values of $U$.
+We extract $\gamma$ from a power-law fit of $\langle r^2(t)\rangle$ at intermediate times, finding a similar behavior in $\zeta$ and $U$ as that observed in the evolution of the shape parameter $\beta$, discussed in the main text.